Glyphack/Glyphack/content/blog/rate-limiter-from-scratch-in-python-1.md

     assert rate_limit_service.do_limit(request) is False
     assert rate_limit_service.do_limit(request) is True

-    local_storage.current_time = mock.MagicMock(
-        return_value=datetime.datetime.now() + datetime.timedelta(seconds=3)
+    time_now = datetime.datetime.now() + datetime.timedelta(seconds=3)
-    )
+    with freezegun.freeze_time(time_now):
         assert rate_limit_service.do_limit(request) is False
 ```

 ## Conclusion

 So far we have a working rate limiter with one implemented rule.
-I think this would be enough for one read, In the next post we will add more rate limiting algorithms and see how the current structure of the program can be extended.
+I think this would be enough for one read,
+In the next post we will add more rate limiting algorithms and see
+how the current structure of the program can be extended.

 You can find the [full source code](https://github.com/Glyphack/hera-limit) on my Github.